Add some razzle dazzle to your living space with these beautiful, functional and easy DIY room decor ideas and home decor ideas to 3D print.

 These stackable hex drawers is one of those fantastic DIY room decor ideas that are so obvious and so simple, you wish you’d thought of it yourself.
 It’s a modular design where you can 3D print as many hex drawers as you need, and then simply clip them together.
 Further variety is added by swapping up the depth/length of each drawer, or 3D printing them in different colors.

-If you’re going to adopt only one of the DIY room decor ideas on this list, then we’d make a strong recommendation for this self-watering planter.
+If you’re going to adopt only one of the easy DIY room decor ideas on this list, then we’d make a strong recommendation for this self-watering planter.
 This two part design is sophisticated and tactile, and it prevents neglect of your household plants.
 It’s a positive win-win scenario!

 Not all your room decor ideas have to be static or non-interactive.
 This model is a beautiful and eye-catching object d’art, with swirling lines and sweeping curves.
 But it also happens to be a totally bonkers marble machine, and you won’t be able to stop playing with it.